Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Microphone stayed on after the Flow Bubble was hidden.
 The microphone now stops immediately when the bubble is hidden.

 • Language switcher on the Flow Bar didn't respond as expected.
 The language indicator has been redesigned — hover to reveal a chevron button.
 Click the main circle to cycle through languages, or click the chevron to open the full language picker.
+Cycling is only available when 2+ languages are selected; with a single language configured, both controls open the full language picker.

 • Status notifications sometimes didn't disappear after clicking an action button.
 Notifications now dismiss after you click an action.